Danny ‘Sirius’ Kalima is a 27 year-old Malawian musician and singer extraordinaire. A voice like no other.

-Danny started his musical journey back in 2002 in the local church.
+Danny started his musical journey back in 2002 in the local church in Lilongwe, Malawi.
 Soon forming his first band, a gospel singing duet, he went onto record an EP that was released nationally.

 Moving forward, Sirius founded a five-piece band called ‘Konkalazi’ with which he still performs – a band playing what they call Afro-Funk-Infusion.
 Konkalazi won the Central/Eastern African music competition ‘Music Crossroads’ in 2011 and following that went on a European tour.
 They also have performed in front of the Malawian President and the ambassadors of the United States and Norway.